italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 * ITU-T Optical transport network physical layer interfaces {{G.959.1}}
 * Linux Foundation Transport API project {{TAPI-2.5.0}}

 The primary objective is to assess the properties and structures within these models that are relevant to coherent optical modules and to identify any missing elements or gaps.
-The ultimate aim of this effort is to ensure that the IETF's work is strategically aligned and optimally positioned in relation to broader industry activities and standards.

 To support this ongoing analysis, relevant properties and structures from both IETF models and external organizations or standards bodies are being collected in Google Sheet.
 In {{gap-analysis}}, these properties will serve as the foundation for conducting a comprehensive gap analysis.

 As discussed in {{plug-capabilities-attributes}}, {{plug-config-attribute}}, and {{plug-pm-definition}}, the google sheet provides the Capabilities, Configuration, and Performance Monitoring attributes for coherent pluggable.
 The google sheet includes various read-only capability attributes, read-write configuration attributes, and read-only performance monitoring attributes.
 For a comprehensive list of these attributes, refer to the accompanying optical module Google Sheet.

-(Q: how can we incorporate the Google Sheet?
-Can we use download?
+\[Editorial Note: The reference to the external Google Sheet is used to finalize the gap content, once all the info are incorporated in the draft, and in any case before publication, this link shall be removed.
+Please also note that the content of the google sheet is very important and shall be captured in draft as a table or something else in Appendix section]

 You can [download the Google sheet](/Users/rrokui/Desktop/optical-pluggable-attributes-v00-GAP.xslx) to see all the details.